 The hearing must be conducted according to the requirements of natural justice.
-The Head of Department will present the evidence, and the graduate (or his or her representative), if he or she elects to appear in person, will have the right to question the department's representative about the alleged plagiarism.
+The Head of Department will present the evidence, and the graduate (or their representative), if he or she elects to appear in person, will have the right to question the department's representative about the alleged plagiarism.
 In addition, the Tribunal members will have the right to ask questions of the departmental representative.

-The graduate (or his or her representative) will have the opportunity to make a statement or to present any evidence in support of his or her case.
-The Tribunal members will have the right to ask questions of the student or his or her representative.
+The graduate (or their representative) will have the opportunity to make a statement or to present any evidence in support of their case.
+The Tribunal members will have the right to ask questions of the student or their representative.

 The Tribunal will then consider its decision.
 The standard of proof is on a balance of probabilities.
 If the Tribunal finds that the graduate did not commit plagiarism of any kind, the matter should be referred back to the Higher Degrees Committee to make the appropriate recommendation to Senate and Council.
-If the Tribunal finds that the student has committed plagiarism, the graduate should be re-called, this fact should be communicated to the student, and the graduate (or his or her representative) should be given an opportunity to make a statement in mitigation of penalty.
-If necessary, the Tribunal may ask questions of the graduate or his or her representative at this stage (the response may be in writing, if necessary).
+If the Tribunal finds that the student has committed plagiarism, the graduate should be re-called, this fact should be communicated to the student, and the graduate (or their representative) should be given an opportunity to make a statement in mitigation of penalty.
+If necessary, the Tribunal may ask questions of the graduate or their representative at this stage (the response may be in writing, if necessary).
 The Tribunal should then consider the penalty to be imposed.

-In a situation where the Tribunal finds that the thesis was tainted by plagiarism, the Tribunal is entitled to recommend the revocation of the degree, or any other appropriate penalty.
+In a situation where the Tribunal finds that the thesis contains plagiarism at a level where, had the plagiarism been discovered prior to the award of the degree, the student would have been deregistered or excluded, the Tribunal should ordinarily recommend the revocation of the degree.
+In cases where the penalty would have been less than deregistration or exclusion, the Tribunal may impose any penalty which it deems appropriate.
 Wherever possible, the graduate should (if present) immediately be re-called, and be informed of the penalty that he or she is to receive.
-However, since such offences may require serious consideration by the Tribunal, it may be appropriate to inform the graduate and his or her representative that the matter of penalty requires consideration, and that the graduate will be informed by the Chair in due course of the final outcome.
+However, since such offences may require serious consideration by the Tribunal, it may be appropriate to inform the graduate and their representative that the matter of penalty requires consideration, and that the graduate will be informed by the Chair in due course of the final outcome.

 Once the hearing process is complete, the Tribunal must, in addition, provide the graduate with written reasons for its decision, both in regard to its finding and in regard to the penalty imposed.
-Such findings must be made available within five (5) days of the hearing.
+Such findings must be made available to the graduate within five (5) days of the hearing.